top of page

 2024–2026: SEX, LOVE, AND VIDEOTAPES

-“Sex, Love and Videotapes” is a research project and an audiovisual production in the making, that seeks to investigate how expressions of love and sexuality were translated and regulated in a Soviet context, and how the public discourse of sexuality in a post-Soviet context shifted during the 1990s.
-The project is funded by the Swedish Research Council and is currently based at Gothenburg University.
-The aim is to release it as a series of experimental documentaries throughout 2025 and 2026.
-In collaboration with Christina Pestova.
+“Sex, Love and Videotapes” is a research project and an audiovisual work in progress that explores how expressions of love and sexuality were translated and regulated in the Soviet Union, and how public discourses on sexuality shifted in post-Soviet contexts during the 1990s.
+The project is planned as a series of two or three experimental documentaries, set for release throughout 2026, in collaboration with Christina Pestova.

 2024–2025: EN ASK I EN ASK I EN ASK

-Seven suitcases present the multifaceted practice of Staffan Westerberg.
-Each of them presents a selection of his practice and his world of thought.
-Ever since childhood Westerberg has been exploring the tragedy and playfulness of existence, from the early cardboard miniature theatre to puppet theatre, cabaret, television, drawing, painting, and poetry: Everyday life is transformed into stories and drama, with the help of an umbrella or a sock, a bread shovel or a piece of wood washed up on the beach.
-The exhibition is curated by Andjeas Ejiksson and produced by Kin museum for contemporary art in Kiruna.
-During 2024, it is being shown at Norrbottensteatern, Gällivare Kulturmuseum, Råneå Konsthall, and Överkalix Konsthall.
+Seven suitcases unfold the multifaceted practice of Staffan Westerberg, each offering a glimpse into his work and world of thought.
+Since childhood, Westerberg has explored the tragedy and playfulness of existence—through miniature cardboard theatres, puppetry, cabaret, television, drawing, painting, and poetry.
+Everyday life transforms into stories and drama, using an umbrella, a sock, a bread shovel, or driftwood found on the beach.
+The exhibition is curated by Andjeas Ejiksson and produced by Kin, Museum for Contemporary Art in Kiruna.
+The exhibition has been presented at: Norrbottensteatern (2024), Råneå Konsthall, Gällivare Kulturmuseum (2024), Överkalix Konsthall (2024), Strindbergs Intima Teater (2025), and Silvermuseet in Arjeplog (2025).

 2023–2024: THE ISOLATED BONE